mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 Here is a small explanation which shows what kinds of queries are routed to which type of server.

-### Routing to Master
+### Routing to Primary

-Routing to master is important for data consistency and because majority of writes are written to binlog and thus become replicated to slaves.
+Routing to primary is important for data consistency and because majority of writes are written to binlog and thus become replicated to replicas.

-The following operations are routed to master:
+The following operations are routed to primary:

 * DML statements (`INSERT`, `UPDATE`, `DELETE` etc.)
 * DDL statements (`DROP`, `CREATE`, `ALTER` etc.)